ga4gh/compliance/docs/Quickstart.md

      <test_directory>/testresults/localhost_8000/00004/report/html/index.html

-_For more information, see the [command line intro](README-IntroAtCommandLine.txt) detailed documentation._

 ## write, compile & run a test

 The Java source code files containing the actual tests are all located in: